dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 I haven't done much yet, on Github or otherwise, but I have plenty of ideas.
 Some of them work out, others don't, and this site is partially the result.

 Below are some of the more notable ideas I have done, along with links to their description pages.
 I will note here that this list may, at times, be out of date.
 The best place to check is [my Github repositories list](https://github.com/dragoncoder047?tab=repositories) which includes everything and is sorted by when I last did something with it.

-## Yisp

-Yisp is going to be a Lisp-ish scripting language interpreter for microcontrollers, adapted from David Johnson-Davies' uLisp.
-This serves as my self-introduction to C++ and I am going to use it in susequent microcontroller projects (most of which still "in the womb" in terms of how far they have been developed -- not worthy of being listed here yet).
-The code is [here](https://github.com/dragoncoder047/yisp), but it's incomplete, and I've never even tried to compile it yet so it may even be syntactically incorrect.
-Use at your own risk.

----

 ## Phoo